vks007/SonoffBasic2CH/readme.md

 ## Finished device

 To keep the height of the device as low as possible wrap it in a heat shrink as below.
-The final device is 5X7 cm in size and 22mm in height
+The final device is 50X70X22 mm in size

 ![Finished Sonoff Basic 2CH](./Sonoff2CH_finished.jpg)